Introduction — Elder Law & Elder Care FAQs

 Who is typically appointed as a guardian or conservator?

-Usually, a spouse, adult child, or close family member is appointed to protect the incapacitated person’s interests.
+Usually, a spouse, adult child, or close family member is appointed to protect the incapacitated person’s interests, but other qualified non-family persons may be appointed instead.

 Do spouses or adult children automatically have decision-making authority?

-No. In New Jersey, family members do not automatically have legal authority to make decisions without proper legal documentation or a court appointment.
+No. In New Jersey, family members do not automatically have legal authority to make decisions for anyone, including parents, spouses, and adult children, without a legally signed document such as a power of attorney or a trust, or by court appointment.

 What decisions can a guardian make?